 What are some medicinal herbs that you can grow at home?

 Growing your own herbs is both enjoyable and easy!
 Here’s a guide to help you.

 Your herb garden could be mainly for culinary use, medicinal use, or a bit of both!
-Some great culinary herbs to consider would be rosemary, garlic, ginger, oregano, cilantro, and chives.
+Some great culinary herbs to consider would be rosemary, basil, ginger, oregano, cilantro, and chives.
 Some medicinal herbs could be chamomile, mint, lavender, echinacea, yarrow, tulsi, or licorice.
 You can always dehydrate these for longer storage and later use.